Dollar at seven-year high vs yen after U.S. vote

 U.S. Treasury debt yields rose after payroll processor ADP reported solid U.S. private-sector job growth in October, but later pared losses to trade flat.

-The private jobs data comes ahead of the U.S. government's release on Friday of its much broader monthly labour market report.
+The private jobs data comes ahead of the U.S. government's release on Friday of its much broader monthly labor market report.

 Oil prices rose, with Brent rebounding from a four-year-low, as traders reacted to rumors of a pipeline blast in Saudi Arabia and bullish U.S. crude stocks data.